Adicitus/shoutout/README.md

 ShoutOut is a PowerShell-native logging utility that is intended to be easy to get started with while also allowing for extension as necessary.

+## Basic Usage

 The "ShoutOut" command at it's most basic takes a message.
 That message to be displayed in the console and passed to a logger.

-Each message can have an associated Meesage Type ("MsgType", defaults to "Info"), that will be included in the log record and may be used to determine

-how the message is displayed in the console and which logger should handle the message.
+Each message can have an associated Meesage Type ("MsgType", defaults to "Info"), that will be included in the log record and may be used to determine how the message is displayed in the console and which logger should handle the message.

-By default messages are logged as Records like this:
+By default messages are logged to the "%USERPROFILE%\AppData\Local\shoutout" folder as Records like this:

 ````